Skip to main content

 5. Spread ½ cup tomato sauce on the bottom of a 9x12-inch baking dish.

-6. In a large bowl, mix together the beef, rice, ½ cup tomato sauce, onion, bell pepper, garlic powder, basil, oregano, paprika, salt and pepper.
+6. In a large bowl, mix together the beef, rice, ½ cup tomato sauce, onion, bell pepper, garlic powder, basil, oregano, paprika, salt and black pepper.

 7. Put about ¼ cup meat mixture in the middle of a cabbage leaf near the core end.
 Roll the bottom edge of the cabbage over the meat, then fold each side into the middle and continue rolling tightly.
 Place the roll seam side down in the baking dish.
 Repeat with remaining leaves and filling.